 I love technology.
 I’m kind of a nerd in that sense.
 I’ve always been that way, looking for the newest gadgets that do the coolest things.
 Sometimes putting insane amounts of effort into setting up said gadgets that were billed as time savers in their product pages.
 I’ve grown up in an interesting time for technology because so much of what we have around us now is the result of many different companies getting into the game to figure out what people want.
 Phones, tablets, computers, laptops, watches, glasses, iron man suits.
 Whatever.

 It seems that now, 10 years after the launch of the iPhone, we can finally sit here and say “ok.
 This is the stuff that is sticking.”
 And I like that.
-I’ve been stepping up my game in the last few months by learning what apps work and don’t work for me to be productive and effective in my day to day.
+I’m continually evaluating my personal processes and learning what apps work and don’t work for me to be productive and effective in my day-to-day.
 Notice I said effective, not efficient.
 I’m a big believer in identifying the most important things to do which leads to being effective, versus doing the wrong things quickly or easily.
 Effective > Efficient.

 We all carry around a device that allows us to access all the world’s information.
-So the issue isn’t so much about having the information we need as it is being able to ask the right questions.That’s a whole nother subject, though.
-Right now we’re going to focus on how I maximize my iPhone to be productive.
-I think that some of these tips can be put in place in your life and might help you save some time.
+So the issue isn’t so much about having the information we need as it is learning to ask the right questions.That’s a separate blog post, though.
+Right now I’m going to focus on how I use my iPhone as a tool to help me get stuff done.
+I think that some of these tips can be put into place in your life and might help you save some time.
 If YOU have a tip that I haven’t covered, please chime in!
 I’d love to hear it.

 I can’t stress the importance of choosing your email app more.
-We get so bombarded with emails throughout the day that if we don’t manage how we receive them, then they become noise and aren’t helpful.
+We get so bombarded with emails throughout the day that if we don’t manage how we receive them they become noise and aren’t helpful.
 That’s how people become bogged down and become poor communicators.
-But a little bit of setup in the right app can make all the difference in the world.
+A little bit of setup in the right app can make all the difference in the world.

-My next communication app has a single purpose but it is pretty important.
-I communicate with a few people pretty regularly that live overseas so I use an app called WhatsApp.
-This lets me send a text, call, video chat and even leave messages to people anywhere in the world.
-Something that we, as American’s, don’t always think about is that some of our most popular services are blocked in other parts of the world.
-So sometimes you have to think outside the box to get what you need.
-Google isn't available everywhere!
+Remember when calling long distance was a big deal?
+Phone companies would charge you by the minute to talk to people.
+How crazy is that?!?
+I communicate with a few people pretty regularly that live overseas and for phone calls to them, I use an app called WhatsApp.
+This lets me send a text, call, video chat and leave messages to people anywhere in the world.
+We don’t often think about it, but some of our most popular services and apps are blocked in other parts of the world.
+Google isn’t available everywhere, ya know!

-I’d love to hear how you use your mobile phone to help you work.
+I’d love to hear how you use your mobile phone to help you communicate.
+If there’s an app that you think is the beans let me know about it!
 Leave a comment or shoot me an email!